 What is the Vaccine?

 Vaccines work with your immune system so your body will be ready to fight the COVID-19 virus.
 It helps most people not get sick and some less sick from COVID-19.
 The COVID-19 Vaccine uses no germ, which means that the vaccine does not contain a virus, does not create a virus, and cannot cause COVID-19 infection.
 It teaches your body to recognize and fight the germ that causes the disease.
-The vaccine requires two doses, three or four weeks apart.
+The Moderna vaccine requires two doses, three or four weeks apart.

 In study participants, the vaccines prevented COVID-19 after two doses 95% of the time.
 The CDC doesn’t yet know whether getting a COVID-19 vaccine will prevent you from spreading the virus that causes COVID-19 to other people, even if you don’t get sick yourself.